MaksimIM/algo-problems/sudoku-solver/README.md

 The code is suitable for solving `N x N` case with arbitrary alphabet of symbols of length `N^2`, the usual case corresponding to `N=3` and the alphabet `('1', '2', '3', '4', '5', '6', '7', '8', '9')`.
 It is easy to adapt to the general `M x N` case as well.

 This problem is an instance of **constraint satsfaction problem**.
 The code implements a backtracking algorithm with the "most constrained first" also known as **minimal remaing values** heuristic for choosing which cell to fill.
-For a discussion of all this and more see  Chapter 6 of Russel and Norvig's [Artificial Intelligence: A Modern Approach] (http://aima.cs.berkeley.edu/contents.html).
+For a discussion of all this and more see  Chapter 6 of Russel and Norvig's [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/contents.html).

 Specifically, we maintain the board as **a priority queue of cells**, ordered by number of possible values that can be put into that cell